alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 $CTA

-## Exporting substances that aren’t on the consolidated list

-You must contact the [Export Control Organisation (ECO)](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-radioactive-substances.html#contact-the-export-control-organisation-eco) if you find out that something you’re exporting will be used for military purposes or to make a weapon of mass destruction (WMD), even if it doesn’t appear on the consolidated military list.
-For example, components that will be used to make a weapon.
+## Goods that don’t usually need a licence

+Even if your items wouldn’t usually need a licence, you must must not export, traffic or broker the movement of any items, services or technology if you find out they might be used:

+* for weapons of mass destruction (WMD) purposes (for example, technology that might be used in a nuclear weapons facility)
+* for military purposes in an an [embargoed country](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html#how-eco-decides-whether-to-give-licences)

+This includes 'technical assistance' - for example, assembly, maintenance or repair services.

-These are called ‘end use’ or ‘catch all’ controls.
+These are called ‘end use’, ‘end user’ or ‘catch all’ controls.

+Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to request end user advice from the Export Control Organisation (ECO).

-You must apply for an export licence if ECO tells you to.
+You must apply for a licence if ECO tells you to.

 ## Apply for an export licence